Back to Blog

 For example, Socure has proven KBA replacement can lead to significant improvements in fraud prevention and identity verification availability.
 In a recent data study conducted with one of the largest states, Socure was able to correctly approve 92.8% of individuals that failed KBA, and were improperly turned away.
 We were also able to identify the 6.1% of individuals that passed KBA but showed risk of fraud.
 These outcomes lead to more accurate verification and huge cost savings.

 • Flaws in KBA: The primary flaw in KBA lies in its reliance on static and often outdated information, such as Social Security numbers, addresses, and personal details, all of which are susceptible to data breaches.
 Hackers and fraudsters have exploited these breaches to gather the necessary information to pass KBA quizzes successfully.
+They use scripted methods to automatically bypass questions.
 Additionally, the widespread availability of personal data on the dark web and social media has further diminished the effectiveness of KBA as a reliable identity verification method.
+Because states are centralizing portals that gate key services, guarding them with KBA can lead to greater damage.

 • NIST Deprecation: The National Institute of Standards and Technology’s decision to deprecate the use of KBA in their latest version of Special Publication 800-63-3 reflects a growing acknowledgment of the shortcomings of KBA as an effective identity proofing method.
 The move signifies a need for more secure and sophisticated alternatives to ensure robust authentication processes.